Medicare coverage for diabetes

 Keep in mind that there may be limits and specific requirements that must be fulfilled.

-How to get your diabetes supplies
+How to get diabetes supplies through Medicare Part B

 To get your diabetes supplies under Medicare Part B, you need a prescription from your doctor.
 The prescription should state: